ATELIERS MECANIQUES DU CONGO - MECANICONGO S.C.A.R.L.

 Constitution

-The Society Ateliers Mécaniques du Congo - MECANICONGO was created on May 16, 1951 with a capital of 18 million Congolese francs represented by 18,000 shares of capital of 1,000 Congolese francs and 9,000 founder's shares without designation of value.
-The registered office was established in Leopoldville and its administrative headquarters in Brussels.
+Ateliers Mécaniques du Congo - MECANICONGO was founded on 16 May 1951 with capital of 18 million Congolese francs, represented by 18,000 shares with a par value of 1,000 Congolese francs and 9,000 founder's shares with no par value.

 First Board of Directors